fittechjoy/Momentum-Tracker/README.md

 Update your display name, age, goals, and workout days.

 ✅ Responsive UI
-Designed with Tailwind CSS — optimized for both mobile and desktop.
+Designed with Tailwind CSS, optimized for both mobile and desktop.

 🛠️ Tech Stack